pranay03bhoir/login_registerpage/README.md

 It's a login and registration page made from Bootstrap(css framework) & javascript. it has all the validation for a registration page that is required for today's world.
-These login pages are made with vanila HTML,CSS,Javascript.